MohanMaker/GroundUp/README.md

 ## Using Groundup:
 - Navigate to register in the navbar to register as a data collector or client
 - Login to the data collector or client dashboards
-    - You can log in with the credentials you registerd with, or with these existing credentials which already have associated data:
+    - You can log in with the credentials you registered with, or with these existing credentials which already have associated data:
     - Client:
         - Username: "groundupcli"
         - Password: "groundupcli"